AlexCharlton/hyperscene-chicken/README.md

     [procedure] (node-needs-update!
 NODE)

 Nodes need to be informed when they have been modified in such a way that they need to be updated.
-Most node modification functions (`set-node-position!`, `move-node!`, `set-node-bounding-sphere!`) call this automatically, but hyperscene cannot tell when a node’s rotation quaternion has been modified.
+Most node modification functions (`set-node-position!`, `move-node!`, `set-node-bounding-sphere!`) call this automatically, but Hyperscene cannot tell when a node’s rotation quaternion has been modified.
 Make sure to call `node-needs-update!` after modifying `node-rotation`’s return value.

     [procedure] (node-transform NODE)